It is not easy being young, single, and Muslim in today’s world.

-In order to encourage millennials to get married today, they need to be trained early, during their teenage years, to handle mature, adult responsibilities.
+In order to encourage millennials to get married today, they need to be trained early to handle mature, adult responsibilities.
 E.g. household chores, everyday errands, and keeping a part-time job.

-Learning how to earn, spend, and save money is a skill that is vital for any youngster today, male or female, to master before they get married.
+Learning how to earn, spend, and save money is a skill that is vital for any youngster today.
+This is a skill each male and female should master before they get married.

-The sooner they start to get the hang of practical adult life, the better their chances of being more inclined towards marriage and parenthood at an earlier age.
+The sooner they start practical adult life, the better their chances of being inclined towards marriage at an earlier age.

-Muslims should always remember that children at the time of the Prophet (peace be upon him) used to handle adult responsibilities much earlier than millennials do today.
+Remember that children at the time of the Prophet used to handle adult responsibilities much earlier than millennials do today.
 A 17-year-old at the time of the Prophet lived like a fully mature adult.

 Undermine Cultural Traditions that Make Marriage Difficult

 We live in a very dichotomous world.
-Today, adults do not get so scandalized at the thought of a 21-year-old college guy dating, or even having a child out of wedlock with, a 17-year-old high-school girl.
+Adults no longer get scandalized of a 21-year-old college guy dating, or even having a child out of wedlock.
 Media even refers to young teenaged couples as “childhood sweethearts”, romanticizing the concept.